ilyafedotov-ops/TerraformManager/docs/project-workspace-phase0.md

 - Breadcrumb metadata in `(app)/+layout.server.ts` operates on absolute routes and does not reflect project context.

 ### Pain Points Summarised
-1. **Project context leakage** – only the Projects tab is project-aware; Review/Generate/Reports show a banner but allow actions without enforcing selection, creating inconsistent logging and storage.
+1. **Project context leakage** – only the Projects tab is fully project-aware; Review now enforces project selection before uploads, but other feature routes still merely display a banner, so actions outside Projects can still miss context.
 2. **Artifact duplication** – generator outputs and scan artifacts require manual promotion or uploading, leading to scattered assets and difficulty tracing lineage.
 3. **Global settings without overrides** – configs, knowledge sync, dashboards, and LLM settings lack project scoping, so teams cannot tailor thresholds or docs per project.
 4. **Navigation fragmentation** – breadcrumbs and route structure are feature-centric instead of project-centric, so users constantly pivot between tabs and lose context.